 We’ve treated most areas of the body.
 Popular treatment areas for women include facial hair removal, legs, bikini and under arms.
 Mens laser hair removal is also becoming increasingly popular.
 The most common areas we treat are shoulder, back and chest hair.

 IPL or Laser Hair removal?

 It’s common to think that they are the same.
 Especially as IPL is often referred to as IPL Laser Hair Removal.
-They are actually very different, and at our Laser Hair Removal Clinic we use both a ND:YAG laser and the latest Intense Pulsed Light (IPL) system.
+They are actually very different, and at our Laser Hair Removal Clinic we use both.

 IMPORTANT: The choice of IPL Hair Removal or Laser Hair Removal depends on your individual skin and hair type.
 What is important for you to know is we will select the machine best for individual requirement.
 The machine we believe we will get the best results.

 No matter what you may have read, using a laser to remove hair probably won’t remove 100% of hair permanently, but should dramatically reduce growth to what to many is seen as permanent.
 What’s more, any hair re-growth is likely to be paler and weaker.
 So if you’re guaranteed “permanent hair removal” – worry!

 This is because lasers need the pigment within the hair to work with different results being obtained based on the hairs colour.
 Therefore, white, grey, blond or red hair will not respond to the treatment.

 Additionally, hair removal treatment works best on new hairs that are just starting to grow, which is why you will need a number of treatments in the same area to ensure you capture the hairs as they begin their growth cycle.
 Even then, new hairs can grow or hairs that simply managed to avoid treatment whilst in the right growth phase can get missed.